greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/resgroups.html.md

     If there are numerous spill files then set `gp_workfile_compression` to compress the spill files.
 Compressing spill files may help to avoid overloading the disk subsystem with IO operations.

--   **memory_spill_ratio**

-    Set `memory_spill_ratio` to increase or decrease the amount of query operator memory Greenplum Database allots to a query.
-When `memory_spill_ratio` is larger than 0, it represents the percentage of resource group memory to allot to query operators.
-If concurrency is high, this memory amount may be small even when `memory_spill_ratio` is set to the max value of 100.
-When you set `memory_spill_ratio` to 0, Greenplum Database uses the `statement_mem` setting to determine the initial amount of query operator memory to allot.

 -   **statement_mem**

-    When `memory_spill_ratio` is 0, Greenplum Database uses the `statement_mem` setting to determine the amount of memory to allocate to a query.
+    Greenplum Database uses the `statement_mem` setting to determine the amount of memory to allocate to a query.

 Other considerations: